 - Reduction: At last, carbon dioxide gets reduced i.e. hydrogen molecules combine with carbon, to form carbohydrates (sugar molecules).

 All three events are not a continuous process.
-They may or may not take place immediately one after another.
+They may or may not take place sequentially.

 In plants, stomata are the openings on leaves where gaseous exchange takes place and is regulated by guard cells.
 Plants take in and release out gases through these stomatal pores.
-In desert-like habitats, to avoid water loss, guard cells keep these pores closed during day time.
+In desert-like habitats, to avoid water loss, guard cells keep these pores closed during the daytime.
 Later, during the night time, stomata will be opened to absorb carbon dioxide and store in the vacuoles.
-During day time, they will use this stored carbon dioxide to perform photosynthesis.
+During daytime, they will use this stored carbon dioxide to perform photosynthesis.

 Other than photosynthesis, plants also depend on soil for micro and macro elements.
 These elements are used to synthesize proteins and other essential compounds required for the proper functioning and growth of the plants.

 Every organism is not capable of preparing food on its own.
 Such organisms depend on others for their nutrition.
 The organisms which cannot produce food on their own and depend on other sources/organisms are called heterotrophs.
 This mode of nutrition is known as heterotrophic nutrition.
 Fungi and all the animals including humans are heterotrophs.
 Heterotrophs can be of many varieties depending upon their environment and adaptations.
 Some may eat plants (herbivores) and others eat animals (carnivores) while few eat both (omnivores).
 Thus we can say survival of heterotrophs depends directly or indirectly on plants.

 Heterotrophs are classified into different categories based on their mode of nutrition.
 They are: